NewBlastCity/blast-l2-kit/README.md

 ├─ IBlast — "Interface for Blast yield contract"
 ├─ IBlastPoints — "Interface for Blast points operator" ├─ IERC20Rebasing — "Interface to change claim yield for ERC20 tokens (WETH & USDB)"
+├─ IWETHRebasing — "Interface for converting WETH <-> ETH"
 └─ examples/
-   ├─ StandardAutomaticYield — "Setup for a contract with automatic yield" ├─ StandardClaimableYield — "Setup for a contract with claimable yield" ├─ UpgradeableAutomaticYield - "Setup for an upgradeable contract with automatic yield" ├─ ChangeYieldWethAndUsdb - "Example function for changing claim yield on WETH and USDB"
+   ├─ StandardAutomaticYield — "Setup for a contract with automatic yield" ├─ StandardClaimableYield — "Setup for a contract with claimable yield" ├─ UpgradeableAutomaticYield - "Setup for an upgradeable contract with automatic yield" ├─ ChangeYieldWethAndUsdb - "Example function for changing claim yield on WETH and USDB" └─ WETHRebasing - "Example on how to convert WETH <-> ETH"
 ```

 ## Points Scripts